 Thanks to the double-hinged flip screen, this camera offers much better flexibility to its users.

-There is also a “Performance Boost” mode that can speed up certain aspects when using this amazing camera.
+The feature that makes it stand out from other cameras is the “Performance Boost” mode which can speed up certain aspects when using this amazing camera.

 Apart from the higher speed, Fujifilm X-T2 can provide an excellent response to various kinds of movement.

 In addition, this live streaming camera includes a vertical battery grip VPB-XT2 which can extend both the mentioned “Performance Boost” mode as well as the camera’s battery life.

 This battery grip contains two additional batteries, so you’ll be able to use power from multiple batteries and, thus, increase both camera’s video recording time and its max continuous shooting video rate.

 Fujifilm X-T2 also contains a dual SD slot as well as a USB port, a smaller HDMI port, and a microphone jack.

 The LCD screen is a 3-axis tilt screen, the image processor is very powerful and the dynamic range of this great camera is really impressive.